ammeyjohn/OpenTrends/OpenTrends.md

   - Small code size
 * [toastr](https://github.com/CodeSeven/toastr) (**MIT**) - toastr is a Javascript library for non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.

+### Testing ###
+* [Mocha](http://visionmedia.github.io/mocha/) (**MIT**) - Mocha is a feature-rich JavaScript test framework running on node.js and the browser, making asynchronous testing simple and fun.
+Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.
+* [QUnit](http://qunitjs.com/) (**MIT**) - QUnit is a powerful, easy-to-use JavaScript unit testing framework.
+It's used by the jQuery, jQuery UI and jQuery Mobile projects and is capable of testing any generic JavaScript code, including itself!
+* [Jasmine](https://github.com/pivotal/jasmine) (**MIT**) - Jasmine is a Behavior Driven Development testing framework for JavaScript.
+It does not rely on browsers, DOM, or any JavaScript framework.
+Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.
+* [SugarTest](http://sugartest.scriptia.net/) (**WTFPL**) - SugarTest makes it easy to write elegant and understandable JavaScript tests.
+Its API is inspired by both RSpec, Shoulda and jQuery.
+It works as a DSL running on top of JsUnitTest.
+* [Karma](http://karma-runner.github.io/0.10/index.html) (**MIT**) - The main goal for Karma is to bring a productive testing environment to developers.
+The environment being one where they don't have to set up loads of configurations, but rather a place where developers can just write the code and get instant feedback from their tests.
+Because getting quick feedback is what makes you productive and creative.
+* [Intern](http://theintern.io/) (**BSD**) - Intern takes the stress out of testing your Web app.
+* [Istanbul](https://github.com/gotwarlost/istanbul) (**BSD**) - A JS code coverage tool written in JS.

 # Python #
 * [PredictionIO](http://prediction.io) (**AGPL v3.0 for server and Apache License v2.0 for SDKs**) - PredictionIO is an open source machine learning server for software developers to create predictive features, such as personalization, recommendation and content discovery.